Prior99/hyrest/docs/tutorial-models.md

 ## Basic model

 Our Todo entries will need a unique id, a name, a description.
-They will have been created at some point, can be checked and deleted.
+They will have been created at some point and can be checked as well as deleted.

 Fire up your IDE and implement the class for the Todo model in `src/common/models/todo.ts`: